Huhngoku/ADVOCATE/README.md

 ## Tooling
 There are certain scripts that will come in handy when working with AdvocateGo
 ### Preamble and Import Management
-There are programs that automatically add and remove the overhead described in Step 1
+There are scripts that automatically add and remove the overhead described in [Step 1](#step-1-add-overhead)
 #### For Main Methods
 #### For Unit Tests
-### Analyzing an Existing local project
+### Analyzing an existing local project
 #### Main Method
+[runFullWorkflowOnMain.bash](./toolchain/runFullWorkflowMainMethod/runFullWorkflowMain.bash) accepts a single go file containing a main method automatically runs the analysis + replay on all unit tests.
+After running you will additionally get a csv file that lists all predicted and confirmed bugs. (ongoing)

+Its result and additional information (rewritten traces, logs, etc) will be written to. `advocateResult`

 #### Unit Tests
-This script takes an entire repository and automatically runs the analysis + replay on all unit tests.
+[runFullWorkflowOnAllUnitTests.bash](./toolchain/runFullWorkflowOnAllUnitTests/runFullWorkflowOnAllUnitTests.bash) takes an entire project and automatically runs the analysis + replay on all unit tests.
 After running you will additionally get a csv file that lists all predicted and confirmed bugs. (ongoing)

 Its result and additional information (rewritten traces, logs, etc) will be written to. `advocateResult`

-The script + a more detailed description can be found under `./toolchain/runFullWorkflowOnAllUnitTests`
-### Analyzing of Github Repositories
-Will automatically take the unit tests as input and run the same workflow as with the local script.

-The script + a more detailed description can be found under `./toolchain/`

 ## Warning
 It is the users responsibility of the user to make sure, that the input to the program, including e.g. API calls are equal for the recording and the